Artist

 • Publishing and writer lanes are shown separately where available: publisher $480K-$1.5M/year; writer $600K-$2.4M/year.

-• This page is supported by 2 tracked top songs: Creep, Karma Police.
+• 2 top songs anchor this estimate: Creep, Karma Police.

 • Ownership fields include master context, publishing context, catalog-sale status.